 What Size Rainwater Tank 3

-From your calculations find out the month of lowest average summer rainfall which is likely to be the peak month.
+From your calculations find out the month of lowest average summer rainfall which is likely to be the peak month of water demand.

 Design Case 1

-If each monthly averages rainfall is above the estimated use for that month.
+If each monthly average rainfall is above the estimated use for that month.

 Design Case 2

-If there are monthly averages rainfall below the estimated use for that month?
+If the monthly average rainfall below the estimated use for that month.

 For this case you will need to add the differences in volume between the expected use and the rain for each month leading up to the peak month to the amount in Design case 1 above.